sntshred/MicroService_Ecommerce/README.md

 1. Create a blank project in Src folder
 2. Create a new solution folder **Services**  - Will create Microservices under this folder
 3. Create a new **Catlog solution folder** underneath
+4. Create a new project with the below filepath to **create physical folder "src/services/catalog/Catalog.API"**
-4. Change project properties
+5. Change project properties
 ![image](https://user-images.githubusercontent.com/9728497/146467183-5d154629-89ef-41be-b3b4-651b87216fe2.png)
 5. Setup **MongoDB using Docker**
 6. Docker pull mongo (pull mongo image)